sarahimhof13/capstone-project/README.md

 * [Setup](#setup)

 ## General Info
-This a full stack responsive web application for planets facts that performs CRUD operations
+This a full stack responsive web application for a planetary learning resource that performs CRUD operations

 ## Technologies
 Project is created using: